AltoRetrato/Half-Life_Alyx_on_Oculus_Go/README.md

 ## Issues

-The worst issue at the moment is that **I can't get the game to detect the "flick of the wrist"**, a movement required to pick up objects with the gravity gloves.
-Because of that **I'm currently stuck** at the end of the 1st chapter, but if someone could tell me how the game detects that action (or if there is a bind or accessibility option for it) I might solve this problem (and perhaps tackle the next one).
+The worst issue so far was that, using the latest stable release of ALVR, the game can't detect the "flick of the wrist" (or "flick of hand") gesture, required to use the gravity gloves.
+I've provided a new [driver_alvr_server.dll](https://github.com/AltoRetrato/Half-Life_Alyx_on_Oculus_Go/blob/master/driver_alvr_server.dll) that solves this (thanks to information provided by @dnnkeeper).

+For now, use [F1] to simulate the "grip" button in the Vive controller to reload your weapon.

 As soon as I figure out how to complete the game with the Oculus Go I'll rewrite these instructions.